Ogden, Utah Physical Custody Attorney

 Physical Custody is determined by how many nights a child resides with a parent each year–we call this “overnights.”
-This is different than parent time, which refers to the amount of time a parent spends with their children.
+This is different than parent time, which refers to the amount of time a parent actually spends with their children.

 - Past conduct of the parents.